Teresa-Rosemary/nlp-inverted-index/README.md

     Dropping stop words <br>
     Spell check <br>

-2. Build the inverted index that gives the words with the list of documents it appears in
+2. Build the inverted index that gives the words with the list of documents it appears in.

 ## Installation